MChiheb/Adversarial--wireless-resources/README.md

-# Adversarial--wireless-resources
-A repo for available resources for adversarial machine learning on wireless communication
 # Adversarial Wireless Communications Resources

 This repository summarizes publicly available datasets, libraries, and toolkits used for adversarial machine learning research in wireless communications.